richard-melvin/RiversOfSartar/2_Basic_Mechanics.md

 If none of these reasons apply, it is likely the situation can be resolved without explicit mechanics or randomness.
 The PCs simply describe what they do, and the GM narrates what happens next, somehwat in the 'Yes, and' style of improvisational comedy.

-Alternatively, multiple of these purposes can be combind in a single situation, such as when it is possiblke any of several characters might discover a clue, but it is also possible noone will.
+Alternatively, multiple of these purposes can be combined in a single situation, such as when it is possible any of several characters might discover a clue, but it is also possible noone will.

 Support for the first 5 reasons is provided by section 2, *Freeform Gameplay*..
 The last is covered by section 3, *Tactical Gameplay*.